-Treasury's proposal would direct the bank regulators, in consultation with the SEC, to adopt regulations for sales of non-deposit investment products by insured depository institutions that are not registered securities brokers covering the following areas: advertising, disclosure, sales practices, qualifications and training of sales personnel, compensation of sales personnel, and the circumstances under which transactions and referrals occur.
+Treasury's proposal would direct the bank regulators, in consultation with the SEC, to adopt regulations for sales of non-deposit investment products by insured depository institutions that are not registered securities brokers.
+Such regulations would be required to cover the following areas: advertising, disclosure, sales practices, qualifications and training of sales personnel, compensation of sales personnel, and the circumstances under which transactions and referrals occur.
 With respect to non-deposit investment products that are securities (including mutual funds) or annuities, the bank regulators would be required to adopt regulations comparable to those adopted by the SEC.
-The SEC would be required (to the extent such rules are not already in place) to adopt similar rules concerning sales of non-deposit investment products by brokers or dealers who are or are affiliated with a depository institution.
-The major new item the SEC would have to consider is the disclosure of the financial interest of the depository institution or securities subsidiary or affiliate with respect to referrals or transactions.
+The SEC would be required (to the extent such rules are not already in place) to adopt similar rules concerning sales of non-deposit investment products by brokers or dealers who are depository institutions (in the case of brokers) or are affiliated with a depository institution.
+The SEC would have to consider one major new item, namely the disclosure by depository institution subsidiaries and affiliates of the financial interest of the depository institution or securities subsidiary or affiliate with respect to referrals or transactions.